-16.1.1 The basis on which the Company's investments are valued for the purpose of calculating the issue and redemption price of shares as stipulated in the FCA Rules and the Company's Instrument of Incorporation is summarised later in this Prospectus.
-The actual cost of purchasing or selling investments may be higher or lower than the mid market value used in calculating the share price - for example, due to dealing charges, or through dealing at prices other than the mid-market price.
+- 16.1.1 The basis on which the Company's investments are valued for the purpose of calculating the issue and redemption price of shares as stipulated in the FCA Rules and the Company's Instrument of Incorporation is summarised later in this Prospectus.
+The actual cost of purchasing or selling investments may be higher or lower than the mid market value used in calculating the share price for example, due to dealing charges, or through dealing at prices other than the mid-market price.
 Under certain circumstances (for example, large volumes of deals) this may have an adverse effect on the shareholders' interest.
 In order to prevent this effect, called 'dilution', the ACD has the power to charge a 'dilution levy' on the sale and/or redemption of shares.
-As a dilution levy is not currently charged (except on large deals, as defined below), the cost of purchasing or selling investments for the sub-funds subsequent to shareholder dealing will be borne by the sub-funds with a consequent effect on future growth.
+As a dilution levy is not currently charged, the cost of purchasing or selling investments for the sub-funds subsequent to shareholder dealing will be borne by the sub-funds with a consequent effect on future growth.
 If the ACD decides in the future to charge a dilution levy on all deals (and not just on large deals), it will be calculated by reference to the costs of dealing in the underlying investments of the relevant sub-fund, including any dealing spreads, commission and transfer taxes.
-If charged, the dilution levy will be paid into the relevant sub-fund and will become part of its property.

-- 16.1.2 The dilution levy for each sub-fund will be calculated by reference to the estimated costs of dealing in the underlying investments of that sub-fund, including any dealing spreads, commission and transfer taxes. - 16.1.3 The need to charge a dilution levy will depend on the volume of sales or redemptions.
+If charged, the dilution levy will be paid into the relevant sub-fund and will become part of its property. - 16.1.2 The dilution levy for each sub-fund will be calculated by reference to the estimated costs of dealing in the underlying investments of that sub-fund, including any dealing spreads, commission and transfer taxes. - 16.1.3 The need to charge a dilution levy will depend on the volume of sales or redemptions.
 The ACD may charge a discretionary dilution levy on the sale and redemption of shares if, in its opinion, the existing shareholders (for sales) or remaining shareholders (for redemptions) might otherwise be adversely affected, and if charging a dilution levy is, so far as practicable, fair to all shareholders and potential shareholders.
 In particular, the dilution levy may be charged in the following circumstances: - 16.1.3.1 where over a dealing period a sub-fund has experienced a large level of net sales or redemptions relative to its size; - 16.1.3.2 on 'large deals'.
 For these purposes, a large deal means a deal worth 1 percent or more of the size of the sub-fund or £50,000, whichever is the lower; - 16.1.3.3 where a sub-fund is in continual decline or increase; or - 16.1.3.4 in any other case where the ACD is of the opinion that the interests of shareholders require the imposition of a dilution levy.

 It is therefore not possible to predict accurately whether dilution would occur at any point in time.
-If a dilution levy is required then, based on future projections the estimated rate or amount of such levy for Sussex Growth Fund will be 0.25% on sales (creation) and 0.19% on redemptions (liquidation).
-Sussex Income Fund will be 0.07% on sales (creation) and 0.10% on redemptions (liquidation).
+If a dilution levy is required then, based on future projections the estimated rate or amount of such levy will be 0.27% on sales (creation) and 0.14% on redemptions (liquidation).
 If a dilution levy is not charged this may restrict the future growth of the sub-fund.

-Except in relation to 'large deals' the ACD has no plans at present to introduce a dilution levy on the purchase or sale of shares.
+The ACD has no plans at present to introduce a dilution levy on the purchase or sale of shares.
 The ACD may alter its dilution policy either by shareholder consent pursuant to the passing of a resolution to that effect at a properly convened meeting of shareholders and by amending this Prospectus or by giving shareholders notice and amending the Prospectus 60 days before the change to the dilution policy is to take effect.